glotzerlab/signac-docs/docs/source/templates.rst

 .. note::

-    This custom HPC `class` (see code below) should be stored in its own `python` file (named `hpc_setup.py`) in the main directory and not in the `project.py` file.
+    The custom environment class should be defined in and then imported from a separate Python module file (e.g., `environments.py`) in the project root directory and not in the `project.py` file to avoid an inconsequential warning.
-    Storing it in the `project.py` file will result in the following warning, but the code should still execute properly.
+    Defining it within in the `project.py` module will produce the warning shown below, but the code should still execute as expected.

-    You will also need to `import hpc_setup` in the `project.py` file.
+    "WARNING:flow.project:Unable to load template from package.
+Original Error '__main__.__spec__ is None'"

 .. code-block:: python